Tom-Kendrick/N8N-Automation/README.md

 6.  **Final Video Assembly:**
     * **FFmpeg** runs the main video assembly command, which:
         * Trims the background video from a **randomized starting point** (to avoid repetition).
-        * Overlays the **Homer image** only when Homer is speaking, and the **Bart image** only when Bart is speaking, using the timing data from the filter string.
+        * Overlays the **Senior image** only when the Senior is speaking, and the **Junior image** only when the Junior is speaking, using the timing data from the filter string.
         * Bakes the generated `.ass` captions into the final video stream.

 7.  **Delivery:**